conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 Route::post('/uploads', 'UploadController@store');
 ~~~

-And the controller names 'UploadController' for this form to submit to:
+And the controller names '_UploadController_' for this form to submit to:

 ~~~
 $ php artisan make:controller UploadController
 ~~~

-We can then access the file upload in the store method of the UploadController by accessing the $request dependency which can be injected into the function and automatically resolved by Laravel.
+We can then access the file upload in the store method of the _UploadController_ by accessing the **$request** dependency which can be injected into the function and automatically resolved by Laravel.

-To perform the resize and saving to disk we need the [Image intervention](http://image.intervention.io/) PHP package which can be installed via composer:
+To perform the resize and saving to disk we need the [Image intervention](http://image.intervention.io/) PHP package which can be installed via _Composer_:

 ~~~
 "require": {